Philippines Songs

-Philippines Songs is a music record chart in the Philippines, compiled by Billboard since February 2022.
-The chart is updated every Tuesday on Billboard's website.
-The chart was announced on February 14, 2022, as part of Billboard's Hits of the World chart collection, ranking the top 25 songs weekly in more than 40 countries around the globe.
-This is the first local Billboard chart in the Philippines since the discontinuation of the Philippine Hot 100 along with four other charts after Billboard Philippines ceased its operation for an undisclosed reason on January 15, 2018.
+Philippines Songs was a music record chart in the Philippines, compiled by Billboard since February 2022.
+Updated every Tuesday on Billboard's website, the chart was announced on February 14, 2022 as part of Billboard's Hits of the World chart collection, ranking the top 25 songs weekly in more than 40 countries around the globe.
+This was the first local Billboard chart in the Philippines since the discontinuation of the Philippine Hot 100 and four other charts after Billboard Philippines halted its operation for an undisclosed reason on January 15, 2018.

 The first number-one song on the chart was "Pano" by Zack Tabudlo on the issue dated February 19, 2022.

-The chart's current number-one song is "Die for You" by The Weeknd and Ariana Grande, on the week ending on March 18, 2023.
-"Ikaw Lang" by Nobita made its mark as the longest-running song on the chart with 57 weeks, still ranking as of the week ending on March 18, 2023.
+"Mahika" by Adie and Janine Berdin was the longest-running song on the chart with 72 weeks, ending its run on December 16, 2023.
+Taylor Swift was the artist with the most entries overall, having 72 songs charted by the week dated May 4, 2024.

+The magazine published the last issue of the chart on June 18, 2024, for the week of June 29, with Maki's "Dilaw" as the number-one song.
+On July 1, Billboard Philippines discontinued the chart in preparation for the relaunch of the Philippines Hot 100 chart and the introduction of the new Top Philippine Songs chart.
+The two new charts begin on July 3, with rankings updated every Wednesday.